-This pretty cottage lies on the fell about a quarter mile from the village and lake, approached by a steep winding lane.
-The view is across the valley, coming to rest at Grizedale over on the east shore.
-Very well presented, the cottage offers guests comfortable accommodation, along with all the benefits of the nearby village amenities, with a fantastic landscape to explore, where you have one of a our most beautiful lakes, a rugged mountain range, plenty of activities on, in and around the water, and a good selection of pubs, cafes, shops and a micro brewery - perfect.
+This pretty cottage lies on the fell about a quarter mile from the village and lake and is a firm favourite with our guests.
+Approached by a steep winding lane, the view is across the valley, coming to rest at Grizedale over on the east shore.
+Very well presented, the cottage offers guests comfortable accommodation, along with all the benefits of the nearby village amenities, with a fantastic landscape to explore, where you have one of a our most beautiful lakes, a rugged mountain range, plenty of activities on, in and around the water, and a good selection of pubs, cafes, shops and a microbrewery - perfect.

 Park at the front of the cottage and walk through the little garden to the front door which enters into a hall and stairway.
 The hand painted kitchen is simple but has everything you need to prepare a good meal and is a pleasing place to dine.